 PRAYER:―We thank you heavenly Father for giving us your Son Jesus Christ for the forgiveness of our sins.
-Give us dear Lord the spirit of examining ourselves before partaking on the table of grace.
+Give us, dear Lord, the spirit of examining ourselves before partaking on the table of grace.

 DAY 24: CONFESSION TIME!

-READINGS: DANIEL 9 v 5; ROMANS 3 V 23-24.
+READINGS: DANIEL 9 v5; ROMANS 3 v23-24.

 Confession and repentance is not an event but a process and Christians ought to confess and repent throughout the year.
 However, January is a critical month where everyone should critically reflect on their past Christian journey and make a confession.
 God is always prepared to accept and begin a new journey with each individual.

 Daniel makes a confession prayer accepting that he and the people around him sinned before God.
 Christians need to make the same prayer as Paul did, admitting that everyone including him had sinned and fallen short of the glory of God.
 Many Christians do not take the importance of confession seriously because of pride and considering oneself as holy.
 Everyone is a sinner, hence the need to confess, repent and ask God for forgiveness.
-One can only wait upon the Lords if they have a good relationship with him.
+One can only wait upon the Lord if they have a good relationship with him.

-Brethren, here is an opportunity to flash back and see how we have traveled with God to this day.
+Brethren, here is an opportunity to flash back and see how we have travelled with God to this day.
 Ask God to give us a new opportunity to revive our covenant hence our relationship with him.
 It takes a courageous Christian to confess and repent.
 Let us therefore gather the courage and confess!

 REFLECTION: Have you ever had time to introspect and confess your sins before God?
-If ‗Yes‘, praise His name and if not, then start now.
+If ‘Yes‘, praise His name and if not, then start now.
 Confess and repent and start a new journey with God.